 EBAs have been ranked for overall priority based on their biological importance (the number of restricted-range species, taxonomic uniqueness of those species and the size of the EBA) and the current threat level (the percentage of restricted-range species in each EBA which are threatened, and the categories of threat of these species), with 76 EBAs considered Critical, 62 Urgent and 80 High.
 2

 There is no specific management for EBAs.
 While many EBAs cover large areas, many sites within EBAs are already protected within nationally protected areas and also as internationally recognised areas (e.g. World Heritage sites).
-Moreover, one of the criteria for BirdLife International’s Important Bird Areas (IBA), is the presence of restricted-range species and hence data used to define EBAs has also been used to define IBA sites.
+Moreover, one of the criteria for BirdLife International’s Important Bird and Biodiversity Areas (IBA), is the presence of restricted-range species and hence data used to define EBAs has also been used to define IBA sites.

 Legal and compliance – The identification criteria of EBAs do not specify any requirements for legal protection of the area.
 However, legal protection and/or requirements to comply with certain safeguard standards may be present at least in parts of these areas due to their often large size and potential overlap with legally protected areas and IBAs.